 Supplies will be given to their homeroom teachers.

-The middle school teachers want your child to be successful.
-One key factor in achieving this is organization.
+For success in middle school, organization is imperative.
 We would like you and your child to discuss what might be the best approach to organizing papers and work.
 There are four options we recommend because we have seen a significant percentage of students be successful using the following tools.

 Pick one of the options below: